godot-rust/book/src/toolchain/export-mac-and-ios.md

 # Export to macOS and iOS

-Mac and iOS builds that are intended for the App Store or to be shared with other people require Code Signing and Notarization.
+Mac libraries that are intended to be shared with other people require Code Signing and Notarization.
 For this you will need:

 - A Mac Computer
 - An Apple ID enrolled in Apple Developer Program (99 USD per year)

-Without Code Signing and Notarization the other person can still use the built library or program, but either need to rebuild the whole thing locally or re-sign or accept that it may contain mallicious code.
+Without Code Signing and Notarization the other person can still use the built library, but either need to rebuild the whole thing locally or re-sign or accept that it may contain mallicious code.

 Prerequisites: